galacticcenter/simple_datamodel/README.md

 3. Locate the datamodel `products/yaml/test/yaml`.
 See [YAML Struture](#yaml-datamodel-structure) for details on the file structure.
 Fields that should be replaced with human-edited content are indicated with the text `replace-me`.
 Let's update the text for the `short` and `description` fields
 4. Replace the `short` text with "this is a test file"
 5. Replace the `description` text with "this is a longer description of what this file is.
-6. To regenerate a markdown file with the newly edited YAML content, run the following command:
+6. To regenerate a markdown file with the newly edited YAML content, run the following command with the `-m` option:

 ```bash
 python example_datamodel_generate.py -f test -p '$TEST_REDUX/{version}/test-{id}.fits' -k version=v1 id=123 -m